James L. Snyder

 James Lucion Snyder (born July 21, 1951) is an American writer.
 He is a minister with the Christian and Missionary Alliance and an author and humorist whose writings have appeared in more than eighty periodicals including Guideposts.
 Snyder's first book, his 1991 biography of A.W.
-Tozer, In Pursuit of God: The Life of A. W. Tozer, won the Reader's Choice Award in 1992 by Christianity Today.
-Snyder has authored 25 books.
+Tozer, In Pursuit of God: The Life of A. W. Tozer, won the Reader's Choice Award in 1992 from Christianity Today.
+Snyder has written 25 books.